nautobot/nautobot/docs/plugins/development.md

     - Create model Animal
 ```

-Once the migration has been created, we can apply it locally with the `migrate` command:
+Once you're satisfied the migration is ready and all model changes have been accounted for, we can apply it locally with the `migrate` command:

 ```no-highlight
 $ ./manage.py migrate netbox_animal_sounds